 Described as, “the new digital Rothko” by Forbes, Kim created the “Mars House,” as a space that embodied her philosophy of meditative design online.
 The home features a modern open plan design, glass walls, ethereal coloring and overlooks a mountain range.
 She worked with an architect to render the house using Unreal Engine, a software commonly used in video game design.
 You can experience the house via VR and AR.
 It sold on NFT Marketplace SuperRare for 288 Ether, ($512,000) marking a milestone in the world of contemporary art and architecture.

 The fact that the Mars House sold for over half a million dollars signal a clear interest and path forward for the future of virtual design, and our bet is that it’s a good bet to keep your eyes on what Kim is doing.

 9. Andre O’Shea, futurist and artist

 The work of Atlanta-based 3D generalist and animator Andre O’Shea embodies the future of the metaverse.
-His futuristic vibe has been taking the NFT world by storm as of late, and he’s definitely a creator to watch.
+His futuristic vibe has been taking the NFT world by storm as of late, and he’s definitely a technical content creator to watch.

 O’Shea has worked with Adult Swim, Snapchat, Vogue, Netflix, Tidal, and John Legend in the past.
 Before getting into NFTs, he was primarily doing commissioned-based projects and feels that Web 3 has given him new space to be creative and work on what he wants to work on.
 “Generating sales without having to provide a service has created a safe space for my art,” O’Shea said.
 “What I tell people is, learning the ETH economy is like learning another language.
 Once you start to understand the basics, it opens up your mind to how other languages are used – it even highlights the flaws of your initial language.”